denis-tingaikin/sync-files/README.md

     description: 'The regex pattern for files that allowed to update.
 By default all files.'
     default: '.*'
   src-branch-name:
     descripion: 'The branch of the source repository to sync.
-By default master.'
+By default main.'
     default: 'main'
+  direcotory:
+    descripion: 'The working directory.'
+    default: ''
   exclude-files:
     default: ''
     description: 'Space-separated paths of files that should be excluded from sync.'